Whelpley/gethuman-chatbot/README.md

 ## License

-(need to choose License)

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Much love to [Jeff Whelpley](https://github.com/jeffwhelpley), who guided me through the creation of my first major Node project.
-* Thanks to the team at GetHuman
+* Thanks to the team at [GetHuman](https://gethuman.com/) for hosting me as an intern & providing focus for my continued eduction.
+* A tip of the hat to [Dev Bootcamp](https://devbootcamp.com/), for reformatting my brain, and enabling me to start a new career in software development.

 ## Feedback

-If anything is unclear in this Readme & the code, or if you have any other questions, drop me an email: whelpley@gmail.com
+I'm always seeking to improve.
+If anything is unclear in the code or this guide, or if you have any other comments, drop me an email: whelpley@gmail.com

-(Should I ask for pull requests?)
+( I'm also seeking full-time developer work in the Bay area; if you like what you see here, find me on [LinkedIn](https://www.linkedin.com/in/whelpley) )

 ## Want to learn more about making bots?